Training Opportunities

 - Prior to their commitment, individuals meeting a particular threshold are evaluated to determine if they meet criteria for commitment under the SVP Act.
 These evaluations assess the presence of a “mental abnormality” and the degree to which it affects a person’s emotional or volitional capacity that predisposes them to commit sexually violent offenses.
 Fellows will conduct these evaluations and observe and/or assist with court testimony related to their findings when appropriate.
 Evaluations consist of extensive diagnostic and risk assessment discussion.

-- Annual Review Evaluations:
+- Periodic Review Evaluations:

 Didactics and Other Trainings